climech/grit/README.md

  └──[ ] Chapter 35 (44)
 ```

-We can see we've completed all the tasks for the day, but there's still work to be done under the `textbook` node.
+We can see we've completed all tasks for the day, but there's still work to be done under `textbook`.
 We can schedule more work for tomorrow:

 ```
 $ grit add -p 2020-11-11 Work on the algebra textbook